Your Ultimate Baby Registry Checklist

 The beauty of an Amazon baby registry is that it’s universal, meaning you can pick and choose must-have baby registry items from any retailer, giving you endless product options.
 And if you have Amazon Prime, you can have it all in two days—with additional discounts to boot.

 PB Kids has mastered the art of creating sweet nursery decor with sophisticated touches, like boho-inspired quilts, gilded mobiles and organic collections.
 There’s also personalization available for many of the items to add that extra-special touch.
 Plus, those buying for multiples get a special 10 percent discount.

 While Target offers a huge selection of baby products, it’s especially good for finding colorful clothing and fun nursery accents.
 You can also add items from other retailers via their universal feature.
 Plus, enjoy a 15 percent discount on any of your remaining registry essentials.

-The Land of Nod has design-forward specialty items galore.
+Crate & Kids has design-forward specialty items galore.
 They even offer free nursery design services (because every baby deserves a Pinterest-worthy bedroom).
-And with a multiples discount and 10 percent registry completion discount, it takes the hassle out of deciding where to registry for baby.
+And with a multiples discount and 10 percent registry completion discount, it takes the hassle out of deciding where to register for baby.

 Love all these retailers but want to condense your registries into one comprehensive list?
 Check out The Bump baby registry.
 We sync your registries from your favorite stores within 24 hours, making it easy to share just one registry with your shower guests.
 (Fun fact: 80 percent of all moms in the US host their baby registry on The Bump!)